AVDambeck/yabec/booklet/systems/experience.md

 Mapping a complete dungeon level scores XP equal to 1000 times the depth of the level.

 ## Leveling Up
-When a character gains enough XP to reach the next experience level, the player  consults the character’s class and notes any improvements in saving throws, AV, spells, etc.
+When a character gains enough XP to reach the next experience level, the player:
+- Looks at the character’s class and notes any improvements in saving throws, AV, spells, etc.

-They also roll their health (see page 18).
+- Increase their health by one HD.
 LINK
+- Gain an additional *week* of *downtime*.

 ### One Session Maximum
 Characters cannot advance more than one level in one session.
 Any additional XP that would take a character two or more levels above their current level are lost, leaving the character at 1 XP below the total for the next level.